gunther788/python-kubectl-query/README.md

 ## A Tour

-Say you've got pods using one persistent storage provided by the NetApp Trident backend, and you'd like to know:
+Say you've got pods using persistent storage provided by NetApp Trident, and you'd like to know:

 * which trident volumes are not in use anymore
 * which trident volumes are used on which node